GVSU Education Programs News

 June 10, 2022

 Grand Valley is home for Rory ’14 and Emily ’14, ’20 Miller.
-Not only is it the place where they earned their degrees, it is where they met, fell in love and got married.
+Not only is it the place where they earned their degrees, but it is also where they met, fell in love, and got married.
 Even as they move forward with their careers and plans for the future, Grand Valley continues to be a part of their heart and identity.
 Today, the Millers support the university through service and philanthropic giving.
 Their dedication and generosity are helping to ensure the success of students and the impact Grand Valley will have in the future.

 Emily Miller is a double graduate from GVSU's Education Programs with an M.Ed. degree in Instruction and Curriculum for Elementary Education, and a B.A. in Art Education.
 Emily works as an Elementary Art Teacher for Allendale Public Schools.
-Rory Miller is a Facilities Furniture Technician Lead at Herman Miller, and completed a B.S. in Communications.
+Rory Miller is a Facilities Furniture Technician Lead at Herman Miller and completed a B.S. in Communications.
 The university thanks the Millers for all they do for Grand Valley.